akramarenkov/utr/README.md

         panic(err)
     }

+    fmt.Println(
-    fmt.Println("Is received message equal to sent one:", bytes.Equal(received, message))
+        "Is message sent by server equal to message received by client:", bytes.Equal(received, message),
+    )
     // Output:
     // Response status code: 200
-    // Is received message equal to sent one: true
+    // Is message sent by server equal to message received by client: true }
-    // Server shutdown error: <nil>
-    // Is server terminated normally: true
-}
 ```